-Through the Department of Energy SolSmart program in 2017 and 2019, many local governments in the MACOG region were designated as solar-friendly, solar-ready communities for making it cheaper, easier, and faster to go solar, with technical assistance from MACOG.
+Through the Department of Energy SolSmart program in 2017 and 2019, 7 local governments in the MACOG region were designated as solar-friendly, solar-ready communities for making it easier, faster, and more affordable to go solar.
 These communities were recognized for leasing underutilized land for solar projects, training inspectors and fire fighters, and participating in the regional Solarize initiative to educate the public, among other activities.
-To make solar development easier, local governments have made information available online related to zoning, permitting, and inspections for solar available online.
+Local governments have made information available online related to zoning, permitting, and inspections for solar.
 Additional information can be found on the MACOG Solar Energy Resources page.